cityofaustin/atd-moped/moped-etl/arcgis/README.md

 ## Running the Script

+1. (If running full refresh) Ensure the local Moped stack is running with a current snapshot.

 1. Configure an `env_file` according to the `env_template` example.
 You can find the AGOL Scripts Publisher username and password in the API Secrets vault in the team password store.

 1. `docker compose build` to build the container.